eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skill sets for managing machine learning engineers, or machine learning engineering managers or machine learning managers:
++ Mojo Standard Library Engineering Manager
+	- We believe that AI is a net positive force in the world.
+Our vision and mission are to help rebuild AI infrastructure to advance humanity and our environment.
+We will do whatever it takes to empower our customers, team, and company to benefit from that pursuit.
+You can read about our culture and careers here to understand how we work and what we value.
+	- We are owners and advocates for the underlying technologies, developer platforms, product components, and infrastructure.
+These essential building blocks form the high-quality and coherent experiences our users expect.
+We aim to drive the pace of innovation for every AI/ML developer.
+	- Modular is building a next-generation AI infrastructure platform that unifies the many application frameworks and hardware backends, simplifying deployment for AI production teams and accelerating innovation for AI researchers and hardware developers.
+A key component in our technology stack is Mojo 🔥 programming language that unlocks programmability of AI hardware.
+We are looking for a technical Software Engineering Manager to lead the development of Mojo 🔥Standard Library.
+In this role, you will own the design and implementation of  the library APIs and work closely with other teams and a growing community of Mojo 🔥 developers (aka Mojicians 🔥) to deliver outstanding user experience and performance.
+You will drive hiring and team growth, work to align the team on product deliverables, set team execution strategy and engineering practices, and collaborate across teams to deliver Mojo 🔥to internal and external customers.
+We are looking for candidates with strong communication and teamwork skills who excel in collaborating across team boundaries.
+Join our world-leading team and help us redefine how AI systems are built.
+	- Lead an engineering team in building a well-designed, scalable, high-performance standard library for Mojo 🔥.
+	- Drive development of  library APIs based on requirements of internal and external customers.
+	- Engage with the Mojo 🔥developer community and, in collaboration with other teams, drive adoption and evolution of Mojo  🔥.
+	- Provide technical leadership and career guidance to the team engineers helping them to realize their full potential and set and achieve career goals.
+	- Collaborate with engineering and cross-functional teams to build a balanced technology stack that fully utilizes today’s complex hardware systems.
+	- 5+ years experience in system library software development, including 2+ years in a management role.
+	- Strong understanding of library design principles.
+	- Strong knowledge of C++ and Python.
+	- Experience working with the open source developer community.
+	- Proven experience in managing and developing a high-performance engineering team.
+	- Ability to work in a fast-paced, dynamic environment and manage multiple priorities.
+	- Creativity and passion for building high-quality user-facing products.
+	- Knowledge of modern programming languages, such as Swift, Rust, Julia, Kotlin, Scala, or Zig.
+	- Experience working with MLIR or LLVM.
+	- The estimated base salary range for this role to be performed in the US, regardless of the state, is $207,000.00 - $286,000.00 USD.
+The salary for the successful applicant will depend on a variety of permissible, non-discriminatory job-related factors, which include but are not limited to education, training, work experience, business needs, or market demands.
+This range may be modified in the future.
+The total compensation for a candidate will also include annual target bonus, equity, and benefits, with equity making up a significant portion of your total compensation.
 + Experience with Hive, R, and Python preferred
 	- Hive: productivity platform for fast-moving teams
 	- The ***Apache Hive™*** is a distributed, fault-tolerant data warehouse system that enables analytics at a massive scale and facilitates reading, writing, and managing petabytes of data residing in distributed storage using SQL.